RichardDooling/Entertainment_Law/Representation/Representation.md

 -   Business Manager
 -   Entertainment Lawyer

+Even with suitcases of talent
+it's a long march to earn a living wage in the entertainment industry.
+New talents looking for work often assume that any representation is better than no represenation and sign on with agents or managers who may do little in the way of finding their clients work.
+In defense of the agents,
+it's not their job to find you work.
+In my experience, good agents are superb at extracting maximum terms from interested buyers.
+The day is so filled with those negotiations that the agent doesn't need to go "find" work for talented clients.
+If clients are working hard,
+there will be something new to sell soon.
+Until then, interested buyers holding on lines 2 and 3.
+Goodbye for now.

 ### New York’s Employment Agent Regulation

 New York regulates "theatrical employment" agencies under its general business laws where section 171 defines a "theatrical employment agency" as:

-> any person &hellip; who procures or attempts to procure employment or engagements for circus, vaudeville, the variety field, the legitimate theater, motion pictures, radio, television, phonograph recordings, transcriptions, opera, concert, ballet, modeling or other entertainments or exhibitions or performances, *but such terms does not include the business of managing such entertainments, exhibitions or performances, or the artists or attractions constituting the same, where such business only incidentally involves the seeking of employment therefore.*
+> any person &hellip;
+> who procures or attempts to procure employment
+> or engagements for circus, vaudeville, the variety field,
+> the legitimate theater, motion pictures, radio, television,
+> phonograph recordings, transcriptions, opera, concert,
+> ballet, modeling or other entertainments or exhibitions
+> or performances, *but such terms does not include
+> the business of managing such entertainments,
+> exhibitions or performances, or the artists
+> or attractions constituting the same,
+> where such business only incidentally
+> involves the seeking of employment therefore.*

 [New York General Business - Article 11 - § 171 Definitions](http://law.onecle.com/new-york/general-business/GBS0171_171.html)

-The following case discusses not only New York's Employment Agent Regulation, but also looks at the intricacies of being both a lawyer AND a manager.
+The following case discusses
+not only New York's Employment Agent Regulation, but also looks at the intricacies of being both a lawyer AND a manager.

-## Mandel v.
-Liebman
+### *Mandel v.
+Liebman*

 ###### New York Supreme Court (1951)

-Louis Mandel brought an action against Max Liebman to collect commission allegedly due under contract whereby plaintiff agreed to act as defendant's personal representative and manager.
-The Supreme Court, New York County, Gavagan, J., dismissed the complaint at close of plaintiff's evidence and entered judgment for defendant, which judgment was affirmed by the Appellate Division of the Supreme Court, First Judicial Department, with reargument denied and change in opinion granted, and plaintiff appealed.
+Louis Mandel brought an action against Max Liebman to collect commission allegedly due under contract whereby plaintiff Mandel agreed to act as defendant Liebman's personal representative and manager.
+The Court &hellip; dismissed the complaint at close of plaintiff Mandel's evidence and entered judgment for defendant Liebman, which judgment was affirmed by [the appellate court] and plaintiff Mandel appealed.
 The Court of Appeals, Conway, J., held, inter alia, that the contract was not unconscionable and void.

 Reversed and new trial granted.

 **Opinion**

-CONWAY, Judge.
+CONWAY, Judge (edited passim)

-[The defendant Max Liebman is an author, writer and director in the entertainment world.
+The defendant Max Liebman is an author, writer and director in the entertainment world.
 The plaintiff Louis Mandel is an attorney who devotes himself to the business of acting as personal representative, advisor and manager for persons engaged in the entertainment world.
-On May 8, 1946, they entered into a written contract whereby Liebman (the talent) agreed to employ attorney Mandel ‘as his personal representative and manager’ for a term of five years.
+On May 8, 1946, they entered into a written contract whereby Liebman (the talent) agreed to employ attorney Mandel 'as his personal representative and manager' for a term of five years.
 Liebman agreed to pay to Mandel, as compensation, 10% of all his earnings during the term of the contract, and thereafter on earnings from employments commenced during the term of the contract and continued or renewed or resumed beyond the term of the contract.&hellip;

 Soon after several disputes arose about business records which Mandel refused to return to Liebman because Liebman had failed to pay the percentage of earnings agreed upon in the contract of May 8, 1946.
 Defendant then obtained an order of Special Term, dated February 17, 1947, in a summary turnover proceeding, directing plaintiff to turn over the papers to defendant.

-Mandel commenced this action to recover the compensation allegedly due him for the period from May 8, 1948, to May 8, 1949, under the contract of May 8, 1946.
+Mandel commenced this action
+to recover the compensation allegedly due him for the period from May 8, 1948, to May 8, 1949, under the contract of May 8, 1946.

-The action was dismissed on the merits at the close of plaintiff's case upon the grounds of the relationship of attorney and client between plaintiff and defendant.
-The Trial Justice presumably was relying upon the rule that a client who has signed a retainer agreement with respect to some matter in controversy may discharge the attorney at any time, with or without cause, and relegate the attorney to a quantum meruit action for his services to the time of the discharge.&hellip; The court also found that the specific business records at issue had into Mandel's possession in the course of an attorney-client relationship.
+The action was dismissed on the merits at the close of Mandel's case upon the grounds of the relationship of attorney and client between plaintiff and defendant.
+The Trial Justice presumably
+was relying upon the rule that a client who has signed a retainer agreement with respect to some matter in controversy may discharge the attorney at any time, with or without cause, and relegate the attorney to a quantum meruit action for his services to the time of the discharge.&hellip; The court also found that the specific business records at issue had come into Mandel's possession in the course of an attorney-client relationship.

-The majority in the Appellate Division affirmed the judgment dismissing the complaint, but on a ground different from that advanced by the trial court.
-The majority in the Appellate Division held that the original contract of May 8, 1946 &hellip; ‘was void and unconscionable and against public policy’.
-In reaching that conclusion, the court pointed out that, under the original contract of May 8, 1946, the plaintiff was not required to render any services to defendant; that plaintiff had introduced no proof of the rendition of any services to defendant; and yet defendant was required to pay to plaintiff ‘what might be called a tribute in perpetuity.’&hellip;]
+The [appellate court] affirmed the judgment dismissing the complaint, but on a ground different from that advanced by the trial court.
+The [appellate court] held that the original contract of May 8, 1946 &hellip; 'was void and unconscionable and against public policy'.
+In reaching that conclusion, the court pointed out that, under the original contract of May 8, 1946, Mandel was not required to render any services to Liebman; that Mandel had introduced no proof of the rendition of any services to Liebman; and yet Liebman was required to pay to Mandel
+‘what might be called a tribute in perpetuity.’&hellip;

 It is apparent that the majority, in holding the contracts to be ‘unconscionable’, thought that the